SKKbySSK/coast_audio/packages/dart_audio_graph_miniaudio/README.md

 A default audio device will be used if no `MabDeviceId` is specified.

-This example loopback the input to output device.
+This example plays the loopback audio for 10 seconds.
 ```dart
 MabDeviceContext.enableSharedInstance(
   backends: [